brianshumate/vaultron/README.md

 Vault OSS version to use

-> NOTE: Setting this has no effect when the value of `TF_VAR_vault_custom_instance_count` is greater than zero as the custom binary then determines the version used.
+> NOTE: Setting this has no effect when the value of `TF_VAR_vault_custom_instance_count` is greater than zero as the custom binary itself then determines the version used.

 - Default: latest OSS version